collective/plone.recipe.varnish/README.rst

 ``build`` is based on
 `zc.recipe.cmmi <https://pypi.python.org/pypi/zc.recipe.cmmi>`_ - so all
-parameters from there are available here too (but are rarely used).
+parameters from that recipe are available here too (but rarely used).
+These options are available for the recipe part plone.recipe.varnish:build.

 Two parameters are different/ extra: